Learn about many of the available medications in our database.

 The usual recommended dose is 5 g of gel (which contains 50 mg testosterone) applied once daily, preferably in the morning after showering or bathing.
 If using the pump, make sure you know how many pumps to use per application.
 Some people may need up to 10 g once daily.

 Apply the gel to a clean, dry area of non-broken skin on the shoulders, upper arms, or abdomen.
+Use a circular motion to rub the gel into the skin.
 Do not apply the gel to the genitals or to any damaged skin.
 After applying the gel, let it dry for a few minutes, then cover it with clothing and wash your hands with soap and water to avoid getting the medication on other people’s skin.
-Wait at least 5 to 6 hours before, showering, or swimming.
+Wait at least 5 to 6 hours before showering or swimming.
 After applying the gel, allow it to dry completely before smoking or going near an open flame.

 If you expect the area of skin to which you applied this medication to come into direct skin contact with another person, wash the application site with soap and water before that encounter or keep the area covered with clothing.